wnuqui/presence/README.md

 ## Presence [![Build Status](https://circleci.com/gh/wnuqui/presence.svg?style=shield&circle-token=:circle-token "Build Status")](https://circleci.com/gh/wnuqui/presence)

-Presence is very small library for Elixir projects that checks if a value is blank.
+Presence is very small library for Elixir projects that needs to check if a value is blank.
 A value is blank if it's nil, false, empty, or a whitespace string.

 The complete documentation for Presence is located [here](https://hexdocs.pm/presence).